 Disclaimer: I am not a systems engineer.
 My day job is a Software Architect, I design and build software solutions.

-Some homelab setup of people I know cost thousands of dollars using Intel NUC computer or some desktop grade computers using multi-core AMD Ryzen CPU.
+Some homelab setup of folks I know cost thousands of dollars using Intel NUC computer or some desktop grade computers using multi-core AMD Ryzen CPU.
 This is beyond the budget my wife has agreed for this project :).
-So I did some google search and learned about this Reddit forum where people are mostly using old servers discontinued by manufacturers and have been disposed off from data centers.
+So I did some google search and learned about this Reddit forum where people are mostly using old servers discontinued and no longer supported (EOL) by manufacturers and have been disposed off data centers.
 There is quite a lot of these listed on ebay.
-For less than $300, you'll get an enterprise grade server with 8 to 12 physical core which is amazing!
+For less than $300, you'll get an enterprise grade server with 8 to 12 physical cores which is amazing!

-There is just one caveat though.
-There servers are not designed to be run at home.
-They are designed to sit in data centers away from people therefore, noise was not taken into consideration in their design.
+There is just one caveat.
+These servers are not designed to be run at home.
+They are designed to sit in data centers away from people.
+Therefore, noise was not taken into consideration in their designs.
 These servers are very loud.
 But this did not stop me as I am already thinking of a solution to the noise problem.
 In the above photo, the entire homelab infrastructure is enclosed in an IKEA BESTA cabinet which I will talk about in more details in another post.

 Being in Singapore, ebay or amazon is not really an option.
-These servers weighs upto 25kg.
+These servers weigh up to 25kg.
 Shipping cost would have been more expensive than the item itself.
 Thankfully, we have Carousell in Singapore.
 When I searched for "used server" i got a few results and this is where I bought all my servers.